NicolaasZA/solarmon-data-compressor/README.md

   - The measuring device(s) write to storage at specified intervals.
 Every day this interval overlaps into the next day around midnight.
 This means each day's files has a few records of the previous day in it.
 This script migrates them back to their proper file.
   - Imports all records from all the .dat files in _compressed/dat/_
   - Groups them by date.
-  - Writes each date's records into a 'normalized' file in _compressed/normalized/_
+  - Writes them back into their proper files.